Theme

 Desktop, browser, and agent stack together

-The project is notable because it is not only a browser automation helper.
-Its materials point to local and remote computer operators, remote browser operation, Agent TARS CLI and Web UI paths, MCP connections, and GUI-agent model work.
+UI-TARS Desktop reaches beyond browser automation with local and remote computer operators, remote browser control, Agent TARS CLI and Web UI paths, MCP connections, and GUI-agent models.

 Availability